 Candidates for the Master of Professional Studies with a concentration in Training and Development degree must

-Students will select two of the following courses:
+Students will select one of the following courses:

 Since this degree program is supported by courses through the Tennessee e-Campus, faculty come from participating state universities.